voxeltycoon/docs/docs/guides/script-mods/adding-onclick-event-to-a-notification.md

 Once you have added this new class, follow the steps below:

-1. Implement the `INotificationAction`-interface in the same fashion as you implemented the `IMod`-interface in the `Main`-class.
+1. Implement the `INotificationAction`-interface in the same fashion as how we implemented the `IMod`-interface in the `Main`-class.

     Your `NotificationAction`-class should now look like this:
     ```csharp